 Creating Your Care Plan

 The process of creating the care plan that is right for you or your senior loved one is a collaborative effort.
-You will work closely with a Registered Nurse or a Senior Care Coordinator to develop a plan that will keep your loved one safe and happy.
+You will work closely with a Registered Nurse or a senior care expert to develop a plan that will keep your loved one safe and happy.
 At Preferred Care at Home, we want to work with a team of care professionals to provide you with the best care at the most affordable price.
 If you have questions about senior home care services and creating a care plan that’s right for you, please contact a Preferred Care at Home location near you.

 © 2016-2017 Preferred Care at Home, a division of Help at Home Franchise Service, LLC.
 All Rights Reserved.